g-g/php-sdb2/README.md

 There are some sample programs for the original library, which work also for this library, except the select and batchPutAttributes method.
 Check out the [Webmaster In Residence](http://webmasterinresidence.ca/webmasterinresidence/?p=464)

+You may also check the unit tests in SimpleDBTest.
+There you can find many examples how to use a method, and the getResultData() method provides the parameters that are send to AWS SimpleDB and what it returns in each case.

 About
 =====